The main goal of lab this week is to determine

 and devise a rational decision process with relevant criteria for

-Email the course instructor your final project direction after the lab.
+Please email the course instructor your team's final product decision after the lab.

 Recommended Lab #7 Activities